 Yes, banks generally request a lot of information and many documents when assessing business loan applications.
 And for those without the time and resources to properly collect the right documents, yes, it can be a pain with a lot of back and forth.

 A lot of the time, highly-organized individuals within the company can successfully collect the right information, reducing the time spent communicating with the bank about the company’s suitability for a business loan.
-However, there are those times when the information collection is best left to an outside professional experienced with the process.
+However, there are those times when the information collection is best outsourced to an outside professional experienced with the process.
 An SME loan consultant can work with any available documents, tailoring the loan application to the bank’s criteria and streamlining the entire submission process.